alekkiq/db-populator/README.md

-# Python database populator from CSV
+# Python MariaDB database populator from CSV

 ## Table of Contents
 1. [About](#about)